 In other pages and in the Application_Launching event, we will have to include the following statement to ensure we clear the flag in unwanted cases.

-If we run the app again after these changes are made and perform the simulation, we would correctly see the same image on the screen when returning to the app!
+If we run the app again after these changes are made and perform the simulation, we would correctly see the same image on the screen

 The last thing that remains to be seen in this scenario is what happens when a call or a reminder comes suddenly and you are in the middle of watching a slideshow play.
 We can click on play to run the slideshow and adjust the slider speed appropriately.
 While it is playing we need to click on Trigger Reminder button in the Dashboard which pops up a Reminder on the target.